 - Proper understanding of language etc.

 - Assigning of Manuscript to Sectional Editor: Once the manuscript successfully passes through quality check, it is assigned to Sectional Editor, the corresponding subject area expert.
 The role of sectional editor is:

 - To decide whether the paper must be sent to peer-review: Sectional editors make their initial decision based on the outstanding scientific importance of work and the results that seem novel.
 Papers are also assessed for originality, scientific quality, clarity of presentation, and conciseness.
 Scientific quality and significance have a higher weight than the other criteria.
 For any possible amendments, paper will be sent back to author.
 Sectional editors may seek advice from scientific advisors and editorial colleagues to make initial decision.

 - To assign the manuscript to reviewers: Once the decision has been made to peer-review the paper, the choice of referees is made by the sectional editor.
 Most papers are sent to two or three referees.
 Referees are chosen based on their experience in assessing related submissions and their ability to evaluate the technical aspects of the manuscript fully and fairly.
 The corresponding author is notified by e-mail when the sectional editor decides to send the paper for review.
-The identity of the reviewers remain anonymous.
+The identity of the reviewers remains anonymous.